PoC Guide: Protecting Gateway Virtual Servers with WAF, Bot, and Advanced Authentication Policies

 Navigate to AppExpert > HTTP Callouts and select ‘Add’.
 Give the HTTP Callout a descriptive name, select ‘Virtual Server’ to receive the callout request, and select the dummy virtual server.
 In the Request to send to the server, select the type as Expression-Based, set the scheme to ‘HTTP’ and set the Full Expression to the following:

-The name of the header here is ‘GW_VPN-WAF_Callout’ - this will be used later in the application firewall filtering expression.
-If it is changed, it must also be changed in the WAF header expression as well.
+The name of the header here is ‘GW_VPN-WAF_Callout’ - the application firewall filtering expression uses it later.
+If the name is changed here, change the WAF header expression as well.

 In the Server Response section, set the return type to BOOL and set the expression to ‘true’.

-Alternatively, the HTTP Callout can be created from the CLI:
+Alternatively, create the HTTP Callout from the CLI:

-An existing LDAP authentication policy will be modified to use the HTTP Callout.
+Modify an existing LDAP authentication policy to use the HTTP Callout.
 Open the existing authentication policy by going to Security > AAA Application Traffic > Policies > Authentication > Advanced Policies > Policy, select the existing policy and choose ‘Edit’.
 Modify the existing expression to the following:

-This expression can be used with any authentication policy where you want to protect the form fields on the logon page.
+Use this expression with any authentication policy where you want to protect the form fields on the logon page.

 WAF Profile and Policy